joshbegley/nyt-latest/previous.md

 https://nytimes.com/athletic/6515296/2025/07/25/jonathan-kuminga-free-agency-warriors/

 **First Deportation Flights Depart From Florida’s ‘Alligator Alcatraz’**\
-`Gov. Ron DeSantis said “hundreds” of federal detainees had departed a state-run detention center in the Everglades on planes, but provided few details about them or where they went.`\
+`Gov. Ron DeSantis said hundreds of immigration detainees had departed a state-run detention center in the Everglades on planes, some for federal facilities, and others out of the country.`\
 https://nytimes.com/2025/07/25/us/alligator-alcatraz-deportation-flights.html

 **Euro 2025: Following Swiss travel advice from Switzerland and Arsenal midfielder Lia Walti**\